 Example: D12345, this instrument was built in 1987

-For over a century, the factory at 225 Parsons Street in Kalamazoo has been a destination for guitarists, music enthusiasts, historians, and anyone proud of a great American story.
+For over a century, the factory at 225 Parsons Street, Kalamazoo, Michigan has been a destination for guitarists, music enthusiasts, historians, and anyone proud of a great American story.
 As Heritage embarks on a new chapter of this ongoing history, we hope you’ll join us to watch it unfold.

-Our handcrafted guitars are available through local, independent music shops that understand your needs, your style, and the value of service.
+Our handcrafted guitars are available direct from factory or through local, independent music shops that understand your needs, style, and the value of service.

-Contact us and we’ll be happy to refer you.
+Contact us and we’ll be happy to help you out.